 “It’s such an important message to us, because none of us ever fit society’s beauty standards,” Yuuki says.
 “We were never told that we were ‘cute’ and we were never complimented, so we wanted to send the message that everyone is cute in their own way!”
 Yuna agrees enthusiastically, adding: “There are no standards.
 You are cute the way you are!”
 This message rings loud and clear through their single ’N.E.O.’, essentially a riot grrrl anthem dipped in shimmer and buoyed by a chirpy, infectious chorus: “You are so cute / nice face, come on yeah!”

-You might not be able to understand the lyrics, but this never stopped CHAI from developing an emotional connection with their favourite bands.
+You might not be able to understand the lyrics, but that never stopped CHAI from developing an emotional connection with their favorite bands.
 “We would all listen to Western music and sometimes have no idea what the lyrics meant,” recalls Yuuki.
 “But we were still so touched by the sound that we would shed tears of joy at times.”

-CHAI achieves this same effect by harnessing the power of melody and creating soundscapes which seem to drip with euphoria, like grease trickling out of a fried dumpling.
+CHAI achieves this same effect by harnessing the power of melody and creating soundscapes which seem to drip with euphoria.
 The frenetic synth breakdown in “Fried” is uplifting, while “Hi Hi Baby” whilst resisting the urge to jump and sing along with the chants.
 “We incorporated so many genres into PINK that you’ll never have time to get bored,” claims Yuuki boldly.
 “We just wanted to create a world where you’re constantly feeling good, wanting to dance and being positive.”
-“One where you don’t even have time t think about going to the bathroom,” jokes Mana.
-“No,” replies Yuuki: “We want you to listen to it even WHILE you’re using the bathroom!”
+“One where you don’t even have time to think about going to the bathroom,” jokes Mana.
+“No,” replies Yuuki: “We want you to listen to it even while you’re using the bathroom!”

 So, before we went our separate ways, I asked the band about which tracks have particularly influenced them.
 Sure, they might not make you feel like you’re wrapped inside a giant gyoza but they’ll at least allow you a glimpse into CHAI’s sonic world.
 Think of it as preparation to plunge yourself into PINK when it drops later this month.